Wenyingcool/PubMed_web_scraping/README.md

 ⭐️Fortunately, the file named "python_address.ipynb" can contribute to an Excel with a "title and hyper address for literature"

 ⭐️In these two files, my search string in PubMed is (ex-gaussian[Title/Abstract]) AND (reaction time[Title/Abstract]).
-And, for the web scraping, I scraped 60 results, which means 6 pages in the Pubmed.
+And, for the web scraping, I scraped 60 results, which means that the first 6 pages in the Pubmed result.
 Please feel free to replace the search words/pages when you try to make your search.

 🌻Thank you for your review.
 Merry Xmas🫡
+2023